-Ensure development adjacent to the Yarra River, Darebin Creek and Merri Creek waterways:
+Ensure that development adjacent to the Yarra River, Darebin Creek and Merri Creek waterways:

-- Prevent additional overshadowing of the waterway between 11am and 2pm on 22 June. - Prevent additional overshadowing of adjacent public open space. - Provide a landscaped buffer between the waterway and the development. - Provide opportunities for walking and cycling paths. - Maintain sightlines to the water corridor from the public realm. - Minimise the visual intrusion of development when viewed from the river corridors and adjacent public open space, bicycle and shared paths and bridge crossings.
+- Provide a landscaped buffer with indigenous vegetation between the waterway and the development. - Provide opportunities for walking and cycling paths. - Maintain sightlines to the water corridor from the public realm. - Minimise the visual intrusion of development when viewed from the river waterway corridors and adjacentpublic open space, bicycle and shared paths and bridge crossings.